Dear Families,

 Star of the Week Awards

-Fox Class – Olivia for being ready to learn and following the school rules.
+Fox Class – Freddie for always being a good partner to work with – upholding the school values.

 Congratulations to you all – we are very proud of you for showing kindness, determination and ambition.